 Source: USDA Forest Service, Bugwood.org (by Joseph O'Brien)

-- Importing foreign chestnuts for hybridizing with the native American tree has a long history.
-Thomas Jefferson imported chestnuts from Europe to Monticello.5
+Importing foreign chestnuts for hybridizing with the native American tree has a long history.
+Thomas Jefferson imported chestnuts from Europe to Monticello.6

 Today, the shipping terminals in Hampton Roads and an international airport such as Dulles are the likely "Ground Zero" for a new species introduction.
-However, the experience with the chestnut (and with white-nose syndrome in bats, and with snakehead fish in the Potomac River) demonstrates that a disease outbreak of foreign import could appear anywhere.
+However, the experience with the chestnut (and with white-nose syndrome in bats, and with snakehead fish in the Potomac River) demonstrates that a blight caused by an introduced pathogen could appear anywhere.